Organising Your Story With Navigation

 - Jake introspection

 - next morning in elevator

 And so on.
-This is a great way to see if you’re escalating the romance at the proper pace, if you have too much/too little of one character’s introspection and if you have enough scenes where your hero/heroine are together.
+This is a great way to see if you’re escalating the romance at the proper pace, if you have too much / too little of one character’s introspection and if you have enough scenes where your hero / heroine are together.
 It’s also a neat way to see if you’re building the plot smoothly and foreshadowing important details.
-And as you click on those scene headings, you can quickly check if you have enough pages per chapter (my editor asks for no more than 20 pages per chapter, so with DM I can see at a glance if my scene break should actually be a chapter break instead.)
+And as you click on those scene headings, you can quickly check if you have enough pages per chapter (my editor asks for no more than 20 pages per chapter, so with Navigation I can see at a glance if my scene break should actually be a chapter break instead.)